TimothyADavis/KinMSpy/README.md

 ### Extensions

-Unlike previous generations of KinMS, KinMSpy uses Python classes for a more modular and adjustable experience.
+Unlike previous generations of KinMS, version 2.0+ uses Python classes for a more modular and adjustable experience.
 Plotting routines can be changed and cube modelling can be probed at different stages if required.

 ### Commumication

-If you find any bugs, or wish to be kept up to date when new versions of this software are released, please email us at DavisT -at- cardiff.ac.uk, Zabelnj -at- cardiff.ac.uk, Dawsonj5 -at- cardiff.ac.uk
+If you find any bugs, or wish to be kept up to date when new versions of this software are released, please raise an issue here on github, or email us at DavisT -at- cardiff.ac.uk, Zabelnj -at- cardiff.ac.uk, Dawsonj5 -at- cardiff.ac.uk

 ### License